 About U.S. DOT's Volpe National Transportation Systems Center

-An innovative federal fee-for-service organization, the Volpe Center, based in Cambridge, Massachusetts, is part of the U.S. Department of Transportation's (DOT) Office of the Secretary of Transportation.
+An innovative federal research organization that provides services at cost, the Volpe Center, based in Cambridge, Massachusetts, is part of the U.S. Department of Transportation's (DOT) Office of the Secretary of Transportation.
 Volpe is an internationally recognized center of transportation innovation and expertise.
 We partner with public and private organizations to assess the needs of the transportation community, evaluate research and development endeavors, assist in the deployment of state-of-the-art transportation technologies, and inform decision- and policy-making through our comprehensive analyses.

 Volpe may perform work that:

 - Involves research, development, testing, evaluation, analysis, or related activities

 - Furthers the transportation enterprise and its future development

 - Uses Volpe staff to add managerial or technical value

 - Has manageable risks